MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 These release notes provide information about new features and non-security updates that are included in the Microsoft Edge Beta Channel.
 Archived versions of these release notes are available [here](microsoft-edge-relnote-archive-beta-channel.md).

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
-To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge] (https://docs.microsoft.com/en-us/microsoft-edge/web-platform/site-impacting-changes).
+To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/site-impacting-changes).

 ## Version 91.0.864.27 : May 14